Director: Blake Edwards

 Cast: Peter Sellers (Inspector Clouseau), Elke Sommer (Maria), George Sanders (Benjamin Ballon), Herbert Lom (Commissioner Dreyfus) and Burt Kwouk (Cato).

 How do you follow a pink panther?
 If you're Blake Edwards, you immediately release a second film starring Peter Sellers as the bumbling and eccentric Inspector Jacques Clouseau.

 Director Edwards scored a big box office hit with the Pink Panther in 1963.
-The original plan was to create a new series of films starring aging actor David Niven as an international jewel thief the ‘Phantom’, aka Sir Charles Lytton.
-The character of Inspector Jacques Clouseau, exquisitely played by Peter Sellers, simply stole the show and audiences fell in love with the character of Clouseau.
-Realizing that the public was wild about the comical Clouseau but only tepidly warm about David Niven’s character, Sir Charles Lytton, Blake Edwards quickly released A Shot in the Dark just three months following the opening of the The Pink Panther.
+The original plan was to create a new series of films starring aging actor David Niven as an international jewel thief known as the ‘Phantom', aka Sir Charles Lytton.
+The character of Inspector Jacques Clouseau, exquisitely played by Peter Sellers, simply stole the show and audiences fell in love with him.
+Realizing that the public was wild about the comical Clouseau but only tepidly warm about David Niven's character, Sir Charles Lytton, Blake Edwards quickly released A Shot in the Dark just three months following the opening of the The Pink Panther.

 The initial mystery of this second movie in the series actually does begin with a shot in the dark.
 A lighthearted romp of sexual trysts are taking place in Benjamin Ballon's chateau outside Paris.
 Various members of the Ballon household (from buxom maids to regal masters) are cavorting in and out of the bedrooms in what appears to be a carefully choreographed dance of delight.